An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: System Model

 \subsubsection{Community reliability matrix \texorpdfstring{$\tbC_n$}{C}}

 We assume that a social network connecting the $N$ agents is known.
 Agents in a social network tend to form communities \cite{ForHri2016}, where a community consists of agents with similar opinion.
 The community that an agent belongs to is stochastic and unknown \emph{a priori} but the maximum possible number of communities in the network is known to be $K$.
 We can thus assign an index $1,2,\ldots,K$ in an arbitrary fashion to each community.
 Let $s_n$ be the community index of agent $n$.
 We discuss the probability model governing $s_n$ below.
 Here, we describe how $\bC_n$ depends on $s_n$.
 For each $k=1,\ldots,K$, let $\tbC_k$ be a matrix of the same size as $\bC_n$ representing the reliability of community $k$.
-We assume $\bC_n$ to be a perturbed version of $\tbC_{s_n}$ with
+We assume